-Penrith City Council is building a new pedestrian pathway along the western side of Nepean Avenue between Tench Reserve and Memorial Avenue.
-This project will deliver the missing link on the Great River Walk by completing the popular Bridge-to-Bridge loop and address current safety issues by eliminating the need for pedestrians to walk on the road.
+Penrith City Council has delivered a new pedestrian pathway along the western side of Nepean Avenue between Tench Reserve and Memorial Avenue.
+This project completes the popular bridge-to-bridge loop of Penrith's Great River Walk and improves safety for pedestrians walking along this road.

 This project is proudly funded by the NSW Government in association with Penrith City Council.
 Council secured $1.25 million through the Metropolitan Greenspace Program and Council will match this funding.
-A further contribution is allocated from Council’s District Open Space Contributions Plan.
+A further contribution is allocated from Council’s District Open Space Contributions Plan and General Revenue.

 Feedback from local residents and stakeholders has informed the final design for the new pedestrian pathway on Nepean Avenue.
 The final design also responds to recommendations in the Road Safety Audit (February 2023) and relevant Transport for NSW guidelines and practices.